 "The criticism after the Bayern and Ulm defeats was justified," Hütter told German tabloid Bild.
 "However, things weren't easy at the start with the trip to America, players leaving, international players coming back late.
 Things weren't working, but I felt I'd get the time I needed, and now I'm definitely a much happier coach than I was at the start of the season."

-The hottest team in Europe right now, Frankfurt have a reputation to uphold when they travel to Nuremberg on Sunday.
+The hottest team in Europe right now, Frankfurt have a reputation to uphold when they host Wolfsburg on Sunday.